HankyeolLee/installation/README.md

 # installation
-This repo is guideline for initial setting for ubuntu.
+This repo is guideline of initial setting for ubuntu.

 # tensorflow install
 https://www.tensorflow.org/install/install_linux#ValidateYourInstallation